cdaringe/freshawair/readme.md

 # freshawair

-Store your Awair data locally.
+Host and view your Awair data locally.

+- store your Awair data in your own db
-Access your Awair data from a user hosted web-app.
+- access your Awair data from a self hosted web-app.

 <img src="./img/preview.png" width="200" />